microsoft/dotnet/Documentation/compatibility/wcf-services-using-nettcp-with-ssl-security-and-md5-certificate-authentication.md

-## WCF services that use NETTCP with SSL sercurity and MD5 certificate authentication
+## WCF services that use NETTCP with SSL security and MD5 certificate authentication

 ### Scope
-Minor|
+Minor

 ### Version Introduced
 4.6